-- Spacing requirements for Soft Strap Over-Tire Securement are as follows: - ⇒ 4 inches underbody - ⇒ 4 inches bumper to bumper - ⇒ 6 inches roof, hood, deck lid, & top deck - Four tires must be secured with Soft Strap Over-Tire Securement on all corners. - Carriers must: - ⇒ Ensure that all equipment meets industry safety guidelines. - ⇒ Provide driver team members with instructions for proper loading, tie-down, and unloading techniques for Soft Strap Over-Tire Securement. - ⇒ Ensure internal guidelines provide for safe and damage-free vehicle deliveries. - Decks must not exceed seven (7) degrees during transit
+- Spacing requirements for Soft Strap Over-Tire Securement are as follows: - ⇒ 4 inches underbody - ⇒ 4 inches bumper to bumper - ⇒ 6 inches roof, hood, deck lid, & top deck - Four tires must be secured with Soft Strap Over-Tire Securement on all corners. - Carriers must: - ⇒ Ensure that all equipment meets industry safety guidelines. - ⇒ Provide driver team members with instructions for proper loading, tie-down, and unloading techniques for Soft Strap Over-Tire Securement. - ⇒ Ensure internal guidelines provide for safe and damage-free vehicle deliveries. - Decks are not to exceed 18o during transit